All Episodes

 It's amazing.

-You tell I happen to just mention what other people are saying.
+I happen to just mention what other people are saying.

 And these emails came in last night.

-Well, you misleading people, it's irresponsible what you're doing.
+It's irresponsible what you're doing.

-One of the points was if there are that many people, for whatever reason, that are waiting to vote for Trump, believe me, Rush, they would have been found and you would find evidence of their existence in the polls.
+One of the points was if there are that many people for whatever reason that are waiting to vote for Trump, believe me, Rush, they would have been found and you would find evidence of their existence in the polls.

-So make of that what you what you will.
+So make of that what you will.

-But here we got a we've got uh uh another guy.
+But here we've got another guy.

 I've had this sitting around here for a while.